MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/dashboard/creating-and-managing-organizations.md

 # Creating and managing organizations

+## The benefits of organizations

+As there are no fees associated with an organization, we recommend it for all commercial apps or apps with many collaborators.

+Benefits of an org:
+- Orgs can create teams of users and more easily control permissions to apps.

 ## Creating an organization

 To create an organization, log in and click the **Add new** dropdown and choose **Add new organization**.